 Tip: Pick a day of the week and teach them how to do one load of darks, colors, whites, and delicates.
 Example – Monday Darks, Tuesday Colors, ect.
 Overwhelming them will make them zone out.

-There are so many skills that they will learn along the way as well as things that we will continue to teach them as they go.
-These are just a few of the lessons I know I’ll be working on with my daughter this summer.
+There are so many life skills that they will learn along the way as well as things that we will continue to teach them as they go.
+These are just a few of the life skills I know I’ll be working on with my daughter this summer.